Pre-K Tutor-Based Mathematics and Attention Interventions

 Paul R. Swank, Ph.D., The University of Texas Health Science Center at Houston (UTHealth)

-This research project will test the effectiveness of a preschool program, Pre-K Mathematics Tutorial, and the combination of this program with attention training, for improving the mathematical knowledge of preschool children who are especially low performing in mathematics and at highest risk for mathematical difficulties in school.
+This research project will test the effectiveness of combining a preschool program, Pre-K Mathematics Tutorial, with attention training in an effort to improve the mathematical knowledge of preschool children who are especially low performing in mathematics and at highest risk for mathematical difficulties in school.
 The approach of combining mathematics and attention training is based on findings from developmental psychology, math learning disability research, and cognitive neuroscience that point to a strong link between mathematical learning and attention.

 The effectiveness of all three groups will be evaluated by comparing gains in children’s mathematical knowledge and attention abilities as well as in other academically relevant skills, such as early literacy, that are not directly targeted by the interventions.

 Five hundred twenty-eight mathematically low-performing children from ethnically and linguistically diverse backgrounds will be assessed in both their pre-K and kindergarten years.

 Participating sites are 88 state-funded pre-K classrooms in Texas and California.

 Information for postdoctoral fellows:

 Postdoctoral fellows interested in intervention research and development of mathematical and attention skills should contact Tricia Zucker, Ph.D., for more information.